 In order to maintain or maximize positive change from an exercise program, new habits must take the place of the old habits.Â Out with the old and in with the new.

-Intentional behavior change can be broken down into five stages.Â Research has found that people move through these stages when modifying or changing behavior.
-The time a person stays in each stage is variable, but the steps required to move through the process is not.Â These five stages are very applicable to optimizing outcomes in physical therapy.
+Intentional behavior change can be broken down into 5 stages.Â Research has found that people move through these stages when modifying or changing behavior.
+The time a person stays in each stage is variable, but the steps required to move through the process are not.Â These five stages are very applicable to optimizing your outcome in physical therapy.

 Stage 1: Precontemplation

 The first stage is typically characterized by a resistance to change.Â During precontemplation you don’t consider change as an option or you do not see the benefit in changing.Â Many who begin their rehabilitation are unsure about how exercise and behavior change can help their condition.

 Perhaps, you are confused about why the doctor has not ordered an MRI?Â At this point, it is imperative that your physical therapist does not attempt to coerce or force you into change.Â Only through open communication, trust, and a positive working relationship can you progress beyond this stage.